motm-therapy/website/docs/ifs.md

 ## Audience

 - Therapists and helping professionals exploring whether IFS training is right for them
-- Those currently on the [IFS Level 1 training](https://ifs-institute.com/trainings/level-1) waitlist who want a head start on language and practices
+- Those currently considering [IFS Level 1 training](https://ifs-institute.com/trainings/level-1) wanting a head start on language and practices
 - Chaplains, clinicians, and other care providers seeking to integrate IFS-informed insight into their work

 ## Rates